totakke/cavia/README.md

 ```

 `get!` and other functions output progress and logs' print to stdout.
-To call above functions quietly, use `without-print` macro.
+To call the above functions quietly, use `without-print` macro.

 ```Clojure
 (without-print